docker/docs/docker-for-windows/install.md

 ### System Requirements

-  - Windows 10 64-bit: Pro, Enterprise or Education (Build 15063 or later).
+  - Windows 10 64-bit: Pro, Enterprise, or Education (Build 15063 or later).
   - Hyper-V and Containers Windows features must be enabled.
   - The following hardware prerequisites are required to successfully run Client Hyper-V on Windows 10: